Sylviettee/SuperToast/readme.md

 ## Types

-SuperToast is typed using EmmyLua and even includes types for all Discordia objects!
+SuperToast uses EmmyLua and also includes types for all Discordia objects.

 In our example, we can view the types of the `msg` object as seen below.